 If you’re ever able to leave your house again, iOS 14 has exciting new features for you.
 Maps features built-in travel guides and articles.

 But the most impressive improvement is new cycling directions for major cities—New York, Los Angeles, and San Francisco to start—that take into account elevation, road traffic, and even the presence of stairs.
 Also coming to Maps is special routing for electric vehicles that can track your charge level and adjust your route to add charging stops.
-Unfortunately, it has to be built into the car itself.
+Unfortunately, support has to be built into the car itself.

 Apple’s in-car CarPlay system is also getting some significant updates, like parking guidance, EV charging directions, and even quick food ordering.
 But the biggest change is Apple’s initiative to replace car keys with your iPhone.
 You’ll be able to share keys in iMessage, revoke keys remotely, and even restrict driving areas for teens.
 Unfortunately, it’s another feature that must be baked into the car, starting with next year’s BMW 5-series.
 (How am I going to convince Adam that a BMW 5-Series is a necessary business expense?)